Here's the dish...

 2:00 found us at our first Santa Ynez Valley wineries.
 Rideau, on Alamo Pintado Road between Solvang and Los Olivos.
 Their wines have gotten pricy and the tastings are ten bucks (!), but the wine and the atmosphere there is excellent.
 They specialize in food-friendly wines that pair especially well with cajun/creole cooking.
 Their Viognier is my single favorite white wine, and a favorite for our holiday turkey dinners.
 Then Beckmen just up the road.
 Aside from delicious wines their tasting room is located on a gorgeous pond with a small deck over the water under a weeping willow, and a large patio on which you can picnic and enjoy the view.
 If we'd gotten an earlier start, we would have stopped in Los Olivos to visit the tasting rooms there, but we wanted to make it to Foxen winery before they close at four.
 Despite some desperate driving along Foxen Canyon Road, which parallels the 101 between Los Olivos and Santa Maria and is dotted with excellent wineries -- Firestone, Zaca Mesa, Cambria -- we arrived at 4:02 to find the tasting room shuttered up.
 A backup plan found us at Cottonwood Canyon, much improved since our last visit, where their delightful pinot noirs made up for the Foxen fuckup.

 By now it was five-thirty, and we were hungry.
 Good thing, as you're now only a half hour from world-famous Jocko's in Nipomo.
-It's arguably the best practitioner of Santa Maria style Red Oak steak grilling, which is arguably the most delicious kind of steak in the world, period.
-Jocko's didn't disappoint, with gigantic cuts of perfectly prepared meat.

 An hour after dinner, we were ensconced in our way-too-fun lodgings, a converted clubhouse/pet-friendly/sleeps-10 rental in a converted hangar next to the tiny Paso Robles airport.